stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 huskily to Zenas for more wood.
 Wood, indeed, was sorely needed; since the cavernous fireplace was unlit and empty, with a cloud of soot blowing about in the chill wind that came down the chimney.
 Presently Nahum asked him if the extra wood had made him any more comfortable, and then Ammi saw what had happened.
-The stoutest cord had broken at last, and the hapless farmer&rsquo;s mind was proof against more sorrow.
+The stoutest cord had broken at last, and the hapless farmer's mind was proof against more sorrow.

-  Questioning tactfully, Ammi could get no clear data at all about the missing Zenas. &ldquo;In the well&mdash;he lives in the well&mdash;&rdquo; was all that the clouded father would say.
-Then there flashed across the visitor&rsquo;s mind a sudden thought of the mad wife, and he changed his line of inquiry. &ldquo;Nabby?
-Why, here she is!&rdquo; was the surprised response of poor Nahum, and Ammi soon saw that he must search for himself.
+  Questioning tactfully, Ammi could get no clear data at all about the missing Zenas.
+"In the well--he lives in the well-- " was all that the clouded father would say.
+Then there flashed across the visitor's mind a sudden thought of the mad wife, and he changed his line of inquiry.
+"Nabby?
+Why, here she is! " was the surprised response of poor Nahum, and Ammi soon saw that he must search for himself.
 Leaving the harmless babbler on the couch, he took the keys from their nail beside the door and climbed the creaking stairs to the attic.
 It was very close and noisome up there, and no sound could